Key Elements To Successful Property Development & Optimising Your ROI

 |By Development Finance Partners / Stephen Turner|

 Then there is the total project cost.
-It is imperative that the preliminary feasibility is based on a costing that will be supported by a reputable Quantity Surveyor.
+It is imperative that the preliminary feasibility is based on a cost that will be supported by a reputable quantity surveyor (QS).
 Any funder will rely on a QS report to substantiate the construction budget.
 Recent modelling on a live land subdivision showed a profit and risk of 36% (an attractive return of $2.1m on a total project cost of $6.0m).
 A simple uplift of 10% on the total project cost reduced the return to 23% (which can still be considered a satisfactory return however is a relatively small return on a land subdivision).
 At this level, a mortgagee would still consider the project subject to the equity level being circa 30% of total project cost.

-Then there is the gross selling prices.
-It is imperative that the price points in the feasibility are based on realistic assumptions.
+Then there are the gross selling prices.
+It is imperative that the property price points in the feasibility are based on realistic assumptions.
 This will be based on comprehensive research into the current market for similar product.
 By dropping the gross selling prices by 10% in the above example, the return on the project is reduced to 23% (the same reduction as per an increase in the total project cost of 10%).

-Many inexperienced developers are unaware of the impact on the viability and bankability of a project when overly optimistic costs and revenues are adopted in early feasibilities.
+Many inexperienced developers are unaware of the impact on the financial viability and bankability of a project when overly optimistic costs and revenues are adopted in early feasibilities.
 Developers will proceed to purchase a site based on these numbers, only to find that the project is flawed from the outset.